eclipse/xtext/xtext-website/documentation/310_web_integration.md

 });
 ```

+If the parent element for the editor is not specified through the options, this function looks for an element with `id="xtext-editor"`.
+If none exists, the function looks for elements with `class="xtext-editor"`.

 #### `xtext.createServices(editor, options)`

 Initializes Xtext services for an already created editor.
 Use this variant if you want full control over the editor creation.

+#### `xtext.removeServices(editor)`

+Removes all services and associated listeners from the given editor.
+The JavaScript-based syntax highlighting is not affected by this operation.

 #### Options